DRomelli/website/content/publication/_jcms/index.md

 abstract_short: "This study examines European Parliament members' attitudes towards the European Central Bank's mandate and policies, finding that political ideology largely influences these views.
 Experimental results show that politicians' opinions on the ECB are not fixed and can be significantly influenced by the information they receive, particularly regarding the bank's mandate and policy conduct."

 authors:
-  - name: Federico Maria Ferrara
+  - Federico Maria Ferrara
-  - name: Donato Masciandaro
+  - Donato Masciandaro
-  - name: Manuela Moschella
+  - Manuela Moschella
-  - name: Davide Romelli
+  - Davide Romelli
 date: '2024-06-21'

 highlight: false